 Philippines Leader To Meet With Putin In Show Of Independence From U.S.

-Philippines President Rodrigo Duterte will visit Russia next week to meet President Vladimir Putin and strengthen ties as the outspoken Filipino leader seeks to diversify away from the island nation's longtime alliance with Washington.
+Philippine President Rodrigo Duterte flies to Russia on May 22 to meet President Vladimir Putin and strengthen ties, part of an apparent efforts to steer his nation's foreign policy course further away from the United States, Manila's longtime ally.

-Philippines Foreign Affairs Assistant Secretary Maria Cleofe Natividad said the highlight of the trip will be his May 25 meeting with Putin, who the Filipino leader has repeatedly praised.
+Philippine Foreign Affairs Assistant Secretary Maria Cleofe Natividad said the highlight of the trip will be Duterte's May 25 meeting with Putin, whom he has called his "favorite hero."
+He has also suggested he and Putin share passions such as guns and hunting.

+The five-day trip could cement a dramatic improvement in ties between the two nations since Duterte came to power last year and began unravelling the Philippines' decades-long alliances with the United States, which he accuses of hypocrisy and bullying.

-“We believe it will mark a new chapter in the Philippines-Russia relations,” Natividad told reporters in Manila on May 19.
+"We believe it will mark a new chapter in the Philippines-Russia relations," Natividad told reporters in Manila last week.

-“We consider this visit as a landmark that will send a strong message of the Philippines’ commitment to seek new partnerships and strengthen relations with nontraditional partners such as Russia.”
+"We consider this visit as a landmark that will send a strong message of the Philippines' commitment to seek new partnerships and strengthen relations with nontraditional partners such as Russia," she said.

 Natividad said the president's visit is part of his vow to pursue an independent foreign policy by strengthening the Philippines' ties with Russia and China, two of the strongest rivals of the United States.